Jump to Section

 Instead, I want to show you real-live examples of this content upgrade strategy at work that you can implement in your marketing right now.

 I'm going to give you 21 examples of content upgrades that bloggers are using right now to boost their opt-in rates (including a few of the ones we’ve created here at Leadpages), to give you ideas for your own content upgrades.
-I'll also show you how to set up this strategy on any blog post you write in minutes.
+I'll also show you how to set up this strategy on any blog post you write in minutes, and providing you with ideas for creating effective lead magnets for bloggers.

 The basic formula for a successful content upgrade

-Before we get to the examples, I want to make crystal clear exactly what a content upgrade is.
+Before we get to the examples, I want to make crystal clear exactly what a content upgrade is and why it's one of the most effective email opt-in strategies.

 A content upgrade is simply a lead magnet (also known as an “opt-in bribe”) that is created specifically to be given away as a free download on an individual blog post in exchange for a visitor’s email address.